 Name Age

-County Years of W ork
+County Years of Work

-QUICK-SEW TECH Attach a sample of stitch-in-the-ditch and two bu sample should be five inches in length.
+QUICK-SEW TEC Attach a sample of stitch-in-the-ditch and two be sample should be five inches in length.
+HNIQUE SAMPELS outtons sewn by machine.
+Stitch-in-the-ditch

 Do your samples meet the following criteria?
-Stitching is in the groove Stitching is smooth, fabric smooth Buttons are smooth Buttons have shank INIQUE SAMPELS n-the-ditch No
+Stitching is in the groove Stitching is smooth, fabric smooth Buttons are smooth Buttons have shank Yes No

-STITCH-IN-THE-DITCH

-MACHINE BUTTONS
+STITCH-IN-THE-DITCH MACHINE BUTTONS